Preparing for Surgery

 At The Time You Schedule Surgery

-You will need to fill out a history and physical form within 30 days of surgery.
+You will need a history and physical form within 30 days of surgery.
 Ask your surgeon whether he or she will complete the form, or whether your general practitioner will, and whether you need to do anything to help.

 • Ask whether you need to have any lab work done and when you should schedule it.